 Is Social Media Actually Slowing Your Sales? with Amy Traugh

-For solopreneurs especially, trying to keep up can feel like a full-time job.
-You’re posting, engaging, showing up daily—and yet your sales aren’t reflecting your effort.
+For solopreneurs especially, trying to keep up can feel like a second job.
+You're posting, engaging, showing up daily, staying on top of trends — and yet your sales aren't reflecting your effort.
+The gap between how much time you're investing in social media and what it's actually producing is one of the most frustrating places to be in business.

 So what's really going on?

-You can spend hours online and still not attract consistent clients.
-And when that happens, frustration creeps in fast.
-You start believing you need more followers, better hooks, or a viral moment to finally see results.
+You can spend hours online every single day and still not attract consistent clients.
+And when that happens, the natural conclusion is that you need more — more followers, better hooks, a viral moment that finally tips the scale in your favor.

-When sales slow down, most business owners double down.
-They post more, engage more, and spend even more time online trying to fix the problem.
+When sales slow down, most solopreneurs do the same thing: double down.
+Post more, engage more, spend even more time online trying to fix the problem through sheer volume.

-If your numbers reveal that most of your clients come from referrals or your email list, you know where to focus.
-If you see your engagement is high but conversions are low, that tells you to adjust your messaging or offers.
+If your metrics reveal that most of your clients come from referrals or your email list, that tells you exactly where to focus.
+If your engagement is high but your conversions are low, that's a signal to look at your messaging or your path to the next step — not to post more often.
+Metrics remove the guesswork from social media marketing for solopreneurs so that every decision you make is strategic rather than reactive.

 What Happened When I Stepped Back from Social Media